footworkjs/footwork-documentation/docs/router-outlets.md

 });
 ```

-We can see that the loading display here will show the user an informative content telling them to wait for it to finish loading.
-Once the app is loaded the loading display will quickly disappear however.
+We can see that the loading display here will show the user an informative message telling them to wait for it to finish loading.
+Once the app is loaded, the `loading` display will quickly disappear however.
 Using the [fw.router.get](router-usage.md#fwrouterget) utility, we can request a reference to the instantiated `router` via its `namespace`:

 ```javascript
 // get reference to AppRouter via its namespace property var appRouter = fw.router.get('AppRouter');
 ```

 Once we have access to the router instance, we can manipulate the outlet directly.
-Each outlet is registered via its name as a key on the `router.outlets` property.
+Each outlets viewModel is registered via its name as a key on the `router.outlets` property.
 So in the example above, we would access the outlet viewModel like so:

 ```javascript
 var mainView = appRouter.outlets['main-view'];
 ```

 Now that we have a reference to the outlet itself, we can manipulate it.
-So to switch the outlet to its loading display, we simply call `mainView.showLoading()`:
+So to switch the outlet to its loading display, we simply call the method `mainView.showLoading()`:

 ```javascript
 mainView.showLoading();
 ```

-When this call is made the outlet will switch to whatever the most recent loading display was and hold it until the outlet is manipulated again.
-There are a few important properties on an outlet viewModel which you might want to be aware of:
+When this call is made the outlet will switch to whatever the most recent `loading` display was and hold it until the outlet is manipulated again.
+There are a couple of important methods on an outlet viewModel which you might want to be aware of:

 ### showLoading